18 Tools Our Remote Team Uses to Stay Connected, Productive and Sane

 Slack also serves as our virtual water cooler, giving our team a place to talk about anything, work-related or not, or even let off some steam.

-2) Screenhero – one-on-one voice calls and screen sharing
+2) Zoom - video calls and screen sharing

-We wanted something as simple to use and as pretty as Slack, and we found that in Screenhero, which we use anytime we do one-on-one voice calls with our teammates.
+We wanted something as simple to use and as pretty as Slack.

-Warning: Sadly, since the acquisition, it seems as the app isn’t supported as well as it was before, and a few annoying bugs have gone unfixed for some time.
-Unless the functionality gets built into Slack soon, we’ll probably be looking for an alternative.
+After the acquisition, the app wasn’t supported as well as it was before, and a few annoying bugs went unfixed for some time, so we dropped it and began searching for something else.

 It should surprise nobody that we use Groove for customer support :)